prahlad-anand/ssl-rgb2ir/README.md

 ```

 ## Acknowledgements
-Our code adapts that of [Scenimefy](https://github.com/Yuxinn-J/Scenimefy) and [sRGB-TIR](https://github.com/RPM-Robotics-Lab/sRGB-TIR).
-We thank the authors of the same for their contributions.
+Our implementation is based on [Scenimefy](https://github.com/Yuxinn-J/Scenimefy) and [sRGB-TIR](https://github.com/RPM-Robotics-Lab/sRGB-TIR).